Plots a heat map for a pair of attributes.

 Heat map is a graphical method for visualizing attribute values in a two-way matrix.
 It only works on datasets containing numeric variables.
 The values are represented by color according to the selected color pallette.
 By combining class variable and attributes on x and y axes, we see where the attribute values are the strongest and where the weakest, thus enabling us to find typical features for each class.

 The widget enables row selection with click and drag.
 One can zoom in with Ctrl++ (Cmd++) and zoom out with Ctrl+- (Cmd+-).
-Cmd+0 resets zoom to the default.
+Ctrl+0 (Cmd+0) resets zoom to the extended version, while Ctrl+9 (Cmd+9) reset it to the default.

 - The color pallette.
 Choose from linear, diverging, color-blind friendly, or other pallettes.
 Low and High are thresholds for the color palette (low for attributes with low values and high for attributes with high values).
 Selecting one of diverging palettes, which have two extreme colors and a neutral (black or white) color at the midpoint, enables an option to set a meaningful mid-point value (default is 0).